surjasarker/FACTAI/README.md

 ## Environments

-We provide a two environments, one for [the instructpix2pix model](environment.yml) and one for [the flux model](environment_flux.yml).
+We provide two environments, one for [the instructpix2pix model](environment.yml) and one for [the flux model](environment_flux.yml).
 They have different environments because the flux model requires updated versions of certain packages which dont support instructpix2pix

 ```bash
 conda env create -f environment.yml